jriz2/ctf-huntress23/README.md

 **Solution Walkthrough**

-1. Download and extract the attachment to reveal a file without an extension. run `file` to learn more
+1. Download and extract the attachment to reveal a file without an extension.
+Run `file` to discover that this is supposed to be a .zip archive

     ![Alt text](sources/TR-file.png)

 2. Rename the file to add the .zip extension and try to extract the contents.
-Notice that we are getting a bad offset error.
+Notice that we are getting a bad offset error when using the command line.

     ![Alt text](sources/TR-unzip1.png)

-3. If we try to extract in the GUI, we can see that the `[Content_Types].xml` file did not extract properly.
+3. If we try to extract in the GUI, we get another error, but can also see that the `[Content_Types].xml` file did not extract properly.

     ![Alt text](sources/TR-unzip2.png)

-4. Taking a look at the file header based on the error we just saw, we can see that it doesn't have the correct magic bytes for a zip file.
+4. Taking a look at the file header based on the error we just saw, we can see that it doesn't have the correct magic bytes for a .zip file.
     ```bash
     hexdump -C tragedy_redux.zip | head -10    #view header
     ```